veithen/jacoco-report-maven-plugin/README.md

 # jacoco-report-maven-plugin

-This Maven plugin processes JaCoCo execution data and uploads coverage reports to [coveralls.io](https://coveralls.io) and/or [codecov.io](https://codecov.io).
-It can also add standard JaCoCo HTML reports to [IPFS](https://ipfs.io).
+This Maven plugin processes JaCoCo execution data and produces coverage reports that can then be uploaded to [codecov.io](https://codecov.io).
 The main difference with respect to other tools is that it correctly computes cross-module coverage in multi-module Maven builds.

 To use the plugin, add the following to your project's root POM: